denisdiaconu/telegram_bot/README.md

 ## How to Run Tests

-- The first step is to run 'gem install rspec'(RSpec should be installed now)
+- The first step is to install the required gem by typing inside your terminal 'gem install rspec'(RSpec should be installed now)
 - The second step is to cd into the project folder
-- The third step is to run the command 'rspec spec/random_text.rb'
+- The third step is to run the command 'rspec spec/random_spec.rb'
 - All tests are running now.